KohlbacherLab/dnpm-dip-deployment/README.md

 ##### Broker Connector

-The connector for the hub/spoke network topology used in DNPM, based on a central broker accessed via a local Broker Proxy (see below).
+The connector for the hub/spoke network topology used in DNPM, based on a central broker accessed via a local Broker Proxy (see system overview diagram).
 The connector performs "peer discovery" by fetching the list of external peers from the central broker.
 If desired, you can override the request time-out (seconds).
-Also, in case you prefer the nector to periodically update its "peer list", instead of just once upon start-up, set the period (minutes).
+Also, in case you prefer the connector to periodically update its "peer list", instead of just once upon start-up, set the period (minutes).

 ##### Peer-to-peer Connector

 The connector based on a peer-to-peer network topology, i.e. with direct connections among DNPM:DIP nodes.
 Accordingly, each external peer's Site ID, Name, and BaseURL must be configured in a dedicated element, as shown in the template.